As my grandfather walked the sunny streets of a war-torn France during World War II with his best friend, a gun shot suddenly rang out.

 They take care of all of the things that need to be done, and then finally get in bed.

 That is how most people live their lives.
 Constantly looking towards retirement when they’ll finally get to live the good life.
-Many people never get there, or die right after they do.

 It doesn’t have to be this way, though.
 We can live the good life now.